-\paragraph{Sort-free Gaussian rendering} Our sort-free Gaussian rendering also contributes to the ultra-fast performance.
-We test the runtime performance of two rendering methods on the \emph{activity room} scene of the Indoor Dataset, reporting the forward and backward times in Table~\ref{tab:sorting_free_ablation_studies}.
-All results are averaged over three trials to ensure statistical reliability.
-Sort-free Gaussian rendering accelerates the forward pass by 10\% and the backward pass by 19\%, resulting in an overall system speedup of 17\%.
+Our sorting-free Gaussian rendering also contributes to the ultra-fast performance.
+We test the runtime performance of two rendering methods on the \emph{activity room} scene of our indoor dataset, reporting the forward and backward times in Table~\ref{tab:sorting_free_ablation_studies}.
+All results were averaged over three trials to ensure statistical reliability.
+Sorting-free Gaussian rendering accelerates the forward pass by 10\% and the backward pass by 19\%, resulting in an overall system speedup of 17\%.